ksfidha/OneTouch/README.md

 [https://dev-onetouchhh.pantheonsite.io/]

 ### Project Description
-[A Overall TravelGuide for you
+[A Overall TravelGuide for you .
-Enjoy Every Moment
+Enjoy Every Moment.
 Every Resources are in OneTouch]

 ### The Problem statement
-[Travelers can Enjoy Their Trip Without a Travel Agency they can save more money and time]
+[Travelers can Enjoy Their Trip Without a Travel Agency, they can save more money and time]

 ### The Solution
-[by providing a website with the complete details of their destination making their journey easier and comfort]
+[by providing a website with the complete details of their destination , by making their journey easier and comfort]

 ## Technical Details